 Coronavirus (Covid-19) is a global pandemic.
 Thousands of people, both young and old, have lost their lives, and millions have been affected.
 Now, more than ever, it’s important that we, as Scouts, rally around each other, show our Scout values and support one another.
 It’s important to address what’s happened when Scout Meetings start again: Talking about Coronavirus.

-We know that lockdown is tough.
-Young people are missing school, work, and celebrations, and they’re being separated from loved ones too.
-Despite this, Scouts have said that they want to take practical, hands on action to create a better tomorrow for everyone.
+This is a difficult time for many but despite this, Scouts have said that they want to take practical, hands on action to create a better tomorrow for everyone.
 They told us that mental health is more important than ever, but that stigma still gets in the way of talking about it.
 Be a Wellbeing Champion!